 Peter D Lee, M.D. is a non-surgical Interventional Spine Physiatrist specializing in fluoroscopic and ultrasound guided procedures and other conservative/regenerative approaches (such a platelet rich plasma), to treat spine and other musculoskeletal pain.

-Born and raised in White Plains, NY, Dr. Lee graduated Cum Laude from Stony Brook University in Long Island, NY with a Bachelor of Science in Biology.
+Born and raised in White Plains, NY, Dr. Lee graduated from Stony Brook University in Long Island, NY with a Bachelor of Science in Biology.
 He obtained his Doctor of Medicine from Ross University School of Medicine in Barbados, in 2012.
 Prior to his post graduate training Dr. Lee was a research fellow with Weill Medical College of Cornell University at Burke Medical Research Institute in NY where he participated in a NIH funded study using robotic rehabilitation along with transcranial magnetic stimulation and transcranial direct current stimulation for the recovery of stroke patients.
 Dr. Lee completed a Surgical Internship and Physical Medicine and Rehabilitation Residency training from Albert Einstein College of Medicine at Montefiore Medical Center in NY.
 Following this Dr. Lee completed his physiatry-based fellowship in interventional spine and musculoskeletal medicine at the Center for Advanced Pain Management and Rehabilitation, affiliated with Rutgers University in NJ (UMDNJ).

 Outside of medicine, Dr. Lee focuses his time on his wife and daughter, exercising, playing piano, and outdoor activities.
 Dr. Lee is an avid camper having grown up backpacking in the Adirondack Mountain region in NY.